Wilshire’s parish nurse, Linda Garner, R.N., Ph.D., coordinates health and wellness ministries and serves as a resource for members and staff.

 Why a parish nurse?

 Nursing and hospitals as we know them grew out of religious tradition.
 Early monasteries had hospitals to care for the sick and injured within their walls.
-Members of religious orders, both Protestant as well as Catholic, were responsible for nursing duties.
-Servants were employed to provide care that was not fitting for a proper woman to administer.
+Members of religious orders, both Protestant and Catholic, were responsible for nursing duties.

 Florence Nightingale, founder of the nursing profession, believed nurses were called by God to care for others.
 She believed prayer was an important part of care of the sick.
 She recognized that one’s relationship with God plays an essential part in a person’s well-being and thus to recovery from illness or acceptance of one’s limitations.

-Parish nursing is the nursing specialty that gives emphasis to the connection of body, mind and spirit within a person.
+Parish nursing (also known as faith community nursing) is the nursing specialty that gives emphasis to the connection of body, mind and spirit within a person.
 Efforts are directed to helping individuals achieve and maintain wholeness.
 Recognition that the inner core of the person is the spirit is key.
 Healing comes in many different forms.
 For some, healing is recovery from an illness or injury; for others, healing is making peace with one’s self, God or others, or finding acceptance of the trials of life.